Kathleen Ridder: Activism

 Ridder dedicated her life to fighting for women's access to opportunities in education and athletics, that she did not have as a young lady who grew up before Title IX came into effect.
 Ridder felt that supporting women's athletics was a means to help women succeed in life, and in the business world.
 She volunteered on the boards of non-profit organizations, and multiple committees at the University of Minnesota while being an advocate for women.

 Ridder supported the Republican Party, embraced civil and political rights, was opposed to United States involvement in the Vietnam War, supported legalized abortion in the United States, LGBT rights in the United States, and the proposed Equal Rights Amendment at the 1980 Republican National Convention.
 Ridder befriended Rosalie E. Wahl as the first female on the Minnesota Supreme Court, funded a book about Wahl and a Twin Cities Public Television documentary about Wahl.
 Ridder collaborated with Marlene Johnson in 1982 to set up the Minnesota Women's Campaign Fund, in an effort to encourage more women in political office.

 Ridder's other involvement included serving on the Metropolitan Council, the Minnesota State Board of Human Rights, the Saint Paul Urban League, and the Minnesota Foundation Board of Trustees.
-She also sat on the board of trustees for the William Mitchell College of Law.
+She also sat on the board of trustees for the William Mitchell College of Law, and the accreditation committee for the American Bar Association.